-- (c) The amount owing by associate of the Group of RM 31.82 million as at 31 March 2020 is in relation to a property development project.
+- (c) The amount owing by an associate of the Group and the Company of RM29.46 million as at 31 March 2021 is in relation to an advances for property development project.
 The assessment of impairment losses on these balances requires significant judgement made by the directors on the expected credit losses.
-The Group is of the view that no impairment was required for the amount owing by the associate. - (d) The amount owing by associates classified as non-current are to be repaid from proceeds of future development projects. - (e) In the previous financial years, the Company had entered into a settlement agreement with IJM Properties Sdn.
+The Group is of the view that no impairment was required for the amount owing by the associate. - (d) The amount owing by associates classified as non-current are to be repaid from proceeds of future development projects. - (e) The Company is in midst of discussion on the settlement agreement with IJM Properties Sdn.
 Bhd. ("IJMP"), whereby the Company is obliged to assume the debts owed by Good Debut Sdn.
 Bhd. and Cekap Tropikal Sdn.
 Bhd. to IJMP.
-This arrangement would enable both of these companies to eventually become wholly-owned subsidiaries of the Group upon full settlement of abovementioned debt due to IJMP.
+This arrangement would enable both of these companies to eventually become whollyowned subsidiaries of the Group upon full settlement of abovementioned debt due to IJMP.

-The remaining balance of amounts owing (to)/by associates are unsecured, interest free and repayable on demand.
+The remaining balance of amounts owing (to)/by associates are unsecured, interest bearing and repayable on demand.